segmentio/daydream/Readme.md

 ### Notes

-If you want daydream to capture url changes in the address bar, type `daydream`, press `tab`, and then type in the url.
 If you want daydream to capture the values in input elements, press `tab` after you finish typing in each element.